amzn/style-dictionary/docs/formats.md

 * * *

-### sass/map-flat
+### scss/map-flat

-Creates a Sass file with a flat map based on the style dictionary
+Creates a SCSS file with a flat map based on the style dictionary

 **Example**
 ```scss